DimitriosKaratis/Constellation-Designs-for-Simultaneous-Wireless-Information-and-Power-Transfer/README.md

 - [R1] G. M. Kraidy, C. Psomas and I. Krikidis, *"Fundamentals of Circular QAM for Wireless Information and Power Transfer,"* IEEE SPAWC, 2021.
 - [R2] M. J. L. Morales, K. Chen-Hu and A. G. Armada, *"Optimum Constellation for Symbol-Error-Rate to PAPR Ratio Minimization in SWIPT,"* IEEE VTC-Spring, 2022.

-Department of Electrical and Computer Engineering
-Aristotle University of Thessaloniki